 What is Premenstral Syndrome (PMS)?

-Premenstrual syndrome that affects 40% of women approximately 7-10 days before their period.
+Premenstrual syndrome affects 40% of women approximately 7-10 days before their period.
 Symptoms include: irritability, breast tenderness, bloating, weight gain, cravings for carbohydrates, crying easily, depression, headaches and insomnia.
 Often the cause of PMS is a hormonal imbalance that FertilityCare Toronto can easily identify.
 A referral would be provided to a FertilityCare Medical Consultant for treatment.

 What is postpartum depression?

 Up to 40% of women experience this condition usually within 3 weeks of delivery.
 Progesterone injections are 95% effective in halting this condition and far exceed the effectiveness of either psychotherapy or antidepressants.